RikVN/DRS_parsing/README.md

 Counter contains a setting to automatically replace ill-formed DRSs by either a dummy DRS (-ill dummy) or the SPAR default DRS (-ill spar) to make sure you can still get a score when producing ill-formed output.

+#### Data ####

+The data folder contains the PMB train and dev set for release 2.1.0.
+This data is also available on [the PMB webpage](http://pmb.let.rug.nl/data.php), but there it is already in a more convenient format.

 ### Running Counter

 The most vanilla version can be run like this: